MV Pacific Explorer Cruise Ship, ex Dawn Princess

 1: Lounges and Bars:

-though I personally know the ship extremely well as the Dawn Princess, some of the
+though I personally know the ship extremely well as the Dawn Princess, some of

-they are obvious knowing the deck plan, and I will indicate them by deck and
+as they are obvious knowing the deck plan, and I will indicate them by deck and

 Even though I personally know the ship extremely well as the Dawn Princess, some of the venues slightly confuse me as where they could be, for the truth is there is not yet a detailed Deck Plan available.
 There will be some that I will know, as they are obvious knowing the deck plan, and I will indicate them by deck and location, etc.